Chunky Creek train accident: Background

 The engine was named the Hercules.
 It likely had one tender and four cars attached.
 The Hercules was an American 4-4-0 type.
 Before the War, the Hercules was based out of New Orleans until April 1862.
 Isaiah P. Beauchamp, the engineer, was living in New Orleans in 1860.
 In some modern accounts, the Hercules has been mislabeled as the "Mississippi Southern."
-The "Mississippi Southern" is a misnomer.